tensarflow/medical-data-mng-course-proj/README.md

-# TUFE API
+# TUFE-Heart Disease Correlation API

 ## Overview

-The TUFE API is a FastAPI-based web application that manages consumer price index (TUFE) records, income data, and heart disease mortality statistics.
-The API allows CRUD operations for these datasets and provides a simple interface to query and manage the data.
+This API is a FastAPI-based web application that manages consumer price index (TUFE) records and heart disease mortality statistics, enabling analysis of potential correlations between economic indicators and public health outcomes.
+The API provides CRUD operations for both TUFE and mortality datasets, along with endpoints to explore relationships between economic factors and heart disease mortality rates.

 ## Features